 Before pumping dirty liquids it is advisable, if possible, to run in the pump mechanical seal using clean liquid to safeguard the seal face.

 External flush or quench should be started before the pump is run and allowed to flow for a period after the pump has stopped.

-for a short time.
+Never run a mechanical seal dry, even for a short time.

 5.7.3 Bearings